Skip to content

 find removed apps

-• Ensure this is the app you want by selecting on App Information, highlighted on the left side in the graphic below.
+• Ensure this is the app you want by selecting App Information, highlighted on the left side in the graphic below.

 • Examine its Bundle ID (not in view in this graphic) - confirm it is correct.